Tech Tip #93: What Do I Need To Find The Right Parts For My PTO Clutch?

 Helpful tips when ordering your PTO

-This Tech Tip, one is a series we publish, is about Twin Disc and Rockford power take off clutch assemblies.
+This Tech Tip, one is a series we publish, is about Twin Disc® and Rockford™ power take off clutch assemblies.
 It builds on earlier Foley Tech Tips about power take offs.
 See for example our

-What if the tag is missing?
+So, what if the tag is missing?
 No problem.
 Foley can help.
 Just call us and we’ll walk you through a couple of easy questions regarding your power take off clutch.
-We’ll ask for all the casting numbers from the clutch housing, the number or rows of frictions (one, two or three), the overall diameter of the frictions, and other info.
+We’ll ask for all the casting numbers from the clutch housing, the number or rows of friction discs s (one, two or three), the overall diameter of the friction discs (measured from tooth groove to opposite tooth groove), and other info.
 Don’t sweat it.
 We’re different: we want to help.

-Twin Disc and Rockford Power Takeoffs: How to Order, Part Two
+Power Takeoffs: How to Order, Part Two

-Pilot Bearing Shaft Diameter
+Pilot Bearing Shaft Diameter/ Pilot Bearing ID

 Standard 100 mm 45 mm